harryharrold/performance/FullText.md

 Retain humanity (Remember not to swop the tyranny of process, for the tyranny of individualism.)

+Image: https://www.flickr.com/photos/stavos52093/12798129015 - everything is awesome.

 Distribute power, don't re-position it.
 (Remember you serve your software's users as well as your customer... remember you are part of a team, you are not a rockstar.)

 If you can balance those, then you're doing very well indeed.

 And always, always, return to the source.
 Critically re-examine it, re-emphasize it, if you wish.
 Do not treat it as an orthodoxy, for it is not.
-But it is wisdom.
+What it is, is wisdom.